 Allows supported host versions of WinDD to use its local floppy drive as a network connected drive for the Application Server.
-Only the first host client to specify this option will be allowed to use the floppy device.
-NOTE: For host clients (with local floppy drive) only.
+Only the first host client to specify this option is allowed to use the floppy device.

+Note: For host clients (with local floppy drive) only.